- Digital Minimalism and The News

 We can spend more time researching the truth of whatever is happening in our world.
-It’s best for us to gather our news from multiple sources to come our own informed opinion, and not someone else’s opinion on cable news or the internet.
+It’s best for us to gather our news from multiple sources to come to our own informed opinion and not someone else’s opinion on cable news or the internet.

 No disrespect to anyone, I’ve been the nosy one too.

-But then there’s the questions that always come up.
+But then there are the questions that always come up.
 How much does social media really help us connect more and be happy?